vcmueller/project-data-engineering/README.md

 6. The results can be verified by following the links within the webpage

     Note that it might take a few minutes until the jobs are completed, so it's recommended to refresh the pages for seeing updated information.

+    By default the ETL and ML jobs are executed in test mode (executed every 15 min).
+Production mode can be enabled by following the steps documented in [ETL](code/etl) and [ML](code/ml).

     The "Process Status" page should reflect the jobs execution details, so it can be used as a monitoring tool.